 N.B. the HTTPS options require a valid SSL certificate to be installed.

-If you are using FileMaker Server v17 you cannot using the FileMaker Server Admin Console to enable Custom Web Publishing using the PHP API.
+If you are using FileMaker Server v17 or later you cannot using the FileMaker Server Admin Console to enable Custom Web Publishing using the PHP API.
 You will need to use the Command Line Interface to enable these – see the FileMaker Server 17 Help for more information on these commands.

 The webhookNewOrder.php file calls a FileMaker script as part of the process of creating the new Order in the fmEcommerce Link file.
 If you are using fmEcommerce Link (WooCommerce Edition) v1.37 or earlier you will also need to ensure that the following options are ticked in your FileMaker Server Admin Console:

 These options can be found under the Database Server > Server Plug-Ins tab.
 If there are any issues with the plug-in being installed automatically by the FileMaker script you can manually install it into the following directory in your FileMaker Server installation: